 The ‘Ice Man’ is famously a man of few words, but his speed does plenty of talking on track.
-The 2007 World Champion returned to winning ways last season and in 2019 moves back to the team where he started his F1 journey.
+The 2007 World Champion returned to winning ways in his final season with Ferrari and in 2019 moved back to the team where he started his F1 journey.

 |Full Name||Kimi-Matias Raikkonen|